 Eater Seattle is the ultimate destination for foodie news in the Emerald City.
-With the assistance of my associate editor, I publish 3-4 entries per day covering food news, neighborhood guides, and dining maps.
-I also manage a group of freelance writers and photographers who contribute regularly to the site, and I maintain the popular website's Twitter and Facebook pages.
-I've been running the site since January 2016.
+From January 2016 to December 2018, with the assistance of my associate editor, I published 2–4 entries per day covering food news, neighborhood guides, and dining maps.
+I also managed a group of freelance writers and photographers who contributed regularly to the site, and I maintained the popular website's Twitter and Facebook pages.

 An Eater's Guide to Seattle (Updated regularly)